APSDft/apsdft.github.io/_posts/2016-05-20-my-example-post.md

 ## This is done by listing below

-Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
+Check out the [Jekyll][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 This link is done by [inline](https://www.google.com) method